Instant Pot Beef Stew

 One major benefit to a pressure cooker is steam pressure cooks meat faster than the oven.

-For example, if you cooked this Beef Stew For Two recipe on the stove, it would take you almost 2 hours until the meat is tender.
-In the Instant Pot, it takes about 30 minutes for the meat to melt in your mouth.
+For example, if you cooked this beef stew recipe on the stove, it would take you almost 2 hours until the meat is tender (not including the vegetables or gravy).

 Unlike a slow cooker, you can sear the meat directly in the pot.
 This means the meat will have more flavor from the browning.